Easy Deviled Eggs with Bacon Recipe

 Notes

-- Soften (don’t melt) butter before adding to mixture
+- Soften (don’t melt) butter before adding to the mixture.

 Adapted from “The Household Searchlight Recipe Book” copyright 1937